Facebook Logo

 Facebook Emblem

-The last logo update was forced and related to the shift of internet users to personal gadgets.
+The last logo update was forced and tied to the shift in internet users toward personal devices.
 Developers made some adjustments to adapt the branding to the small screens of smartphones, tablets, and other modern devices.
 The new design retained the corporate style but became more streamlined, avoiding logo pixelation when scaling pages.
-Creators tried to tune it to displays of any size finely.
+Creators tried to tune it to display well on any-sized screen.

-Working with the old symbol – the characteristic sign in the form of a single letter “f” – was the most difficult.
-The lowercase letter was almost in the center of a blue square with rounded corners.
+Working with the old symbol, the characteristic sign in the form of a single letter “f” was the most difficult.
+The lowercase letter was almost centered within a blue square with rounded corners.
 But then it was shifted to the right and down.
-Thus, the beginning of the foot now coincides with the edge of the frame, so the white color naturally flows from the icon into the surrounding space.
+Thus, the foot’s beginning now coincides with the edge of the frame, so the white color naturally flows from the icon into the surrounding space.
 This enhances its hidden symbolism.
 In 2013, the graphic emblem was updated: the limiting line was removed, and the letter “f” was moved further to the right.
 This also added a light 3D effect.

-The font used for the text part of the emblem remains the most popular worldwide and is a subtype of Klavika.
-The brand palette is also recognizable – a blue background and white letters.
-The colors were not randomly chosen, as Mark Zuckerberg suffers from Deuteranopia and only distinguishes shades of blue 100%.
+The font used for the text part of the emblem remains the most popular worldwide and is a Klavika subtype.
+The brand palette is also recognizable: a blue background and white text.
+The colors were not chosen at random, as Mark Zuckerberg is colorblind and can distinguish only 100% of blue shades.

 Video